fergusweb/tailored-tools/readme.txt

 == Changelog ==

 = 1.9.0 =
-* Changing to git version management
+* Moved to git version control
-* Update the TinyMCE JS to use localized vars instead of pretending PHP is JS
+* Update js.php files with finding wp-load for non-standard directories
+* Some general fixups
+* add a filter `tailored_tools_disable_contact_form` (return true to disable the default contact form, such as if you're using Gravity Forms instead)

 = 1.8.8 =
 * Better compatibility with Gravity Forms date fields